facebook/flow/website/en/docs/types/intersections.md

 Intersection types require all in, but one out

-Intersections types are the opposite of union types.
-When calling a function that accepts an intersection type we must pass in ***all of those types***.
+Intersection types are the opposite of union types.
+When calling a function that accepts an intersection type, we must pass in ***all of those types***.
 But inside of our function we only have to treat it as ***any one of those types***.